itsalfredakku/rxops-uikit/docs/archive/LAYOUT_MIGRATION_PROGRESS.md

    ```

 ## Note
-This layout migration contributes to the overall goal of creating a more consistent, maintainable, and semantically clear component library.
+This layout migration contributes to the overall goal of creating a more consistent, maintainable, and semantically clear UIKit.

 ---
 Last Updated: July 3, 2025